Market intelligence for international student recruitment from ICEF

 “They reflect a tension that Japanese policymakers and the public have struggled to resolve: the economic case for accepting more foreign workers is clear, yet it sits uneasily alongside deep-rooted ideas of cultural cohesion and ethnic homogeneity.”

-Learning Japanese a key step
+Learning Japanese a key step to employment

 Dr Ota adds:

-“Unless they have a high level of Japanese proficiency, international students find it difficult to find employment in Japan.
+“Unless they have a high level of Japanese proficiency, international students find it difficult to secure employment in Japan.
 This is especially true in the humanities and social sciences.
 When Japanese companies hire international students, they place the highest priority on Japanese language proficiency.
 In other words, Japanese companies screen applicants without distinguishing between Japanese and international students.
 Therefore, international students who do not have a high level of Japanese proficiency are at a disadvantage when job hunting.”

 To smooth the settlement process, the government is working on a system to ensure both before and after they move to Japan, foreigners can learn basic Japanese and adapt to social norms.